Al Wahda Road Project, United Arab Emirates

 Al Wahda Road project

-The project is being executed in three phases: Cultural Square underpass, Flying Saucer Roundabout and Abu Shagara bridge.
+The project was executed in three phases: Cultural Square underpass, Flying Saucer Roundabout and Abu Shagara bridge.

-The Cultural Square Interchange will consist of an underpass below the Cultural Square roundabout.
-The underpass will allow the movement of traffic to and from the Sheikh Mohammad Bin Al Qassimi Road.
+The Cultural Square Interchange consists of an underpass below the Cultural Square roundabout.
+The underpass allows the movement of traffic to and from the Sheikh Mohammad Bin Al Qassimi Road.

-The second phase is the Flying Saucer junction, which will include a 550m-long viaduct.
+The second phase is the Flying Saucer junction, which includes a 550m-long viaduct.

-The third phase is the Abu Shagara Interchange, which will consist of a 1.6km double-deck bridge between King Faisal Interchange and the Gold Centre intersection leading to the airport road.
+The third phase is the Abu Shagara Interchange, which consists of a 1.8km double-deck bridge between King Faisal Interchange and the Gold Centre intersection leading to the airport road.

-The elevated part of the deck will have two lanes in each direction and will allow free flow of traffic along Al Wahda street by-passing the Abu Shagara and the Gold Centre intersection.
+The elevated part of the deck has two lanes in each direction and allows free flow of traffic along Al Wahda street by-passing the Abu Shagara and the Gold Centre intersection.
+The completed bridge was opened to public in May 2010.

-Another part of the road will pass over the Flying Saucer roundabout bypassing the junction to reach Al Wahda street.
+Another part of the road passes over the Flying Saucer roundabout bypassing the junction to reach Al Wahda street.

 Al Wahda Road tunnels

-The Cultural Square Interchange will include a tunnel at the Cultural Square.
-The tunnel will have a ramp portion of around 500m on either side and will be closed for 175m.
+The Cultural Square Interchange includes a tunnel at the Cultural Square.
+The tunnel has a ramp portion of around 500m on either side and is closed for 175m.

 Project contractors